cornellev/spi_sensor_reader/README.md

 Use this library to continuously poll sensor data and read it easily in Python.

 Script should be continuously updated hook up more sensors.

+Also includes `spi_slave.c` to make embedded a bit easier for the team.

 ## Python Data Structure